brandur/sorg/content/articles/idempotency-keys.md

 be a little more risky than Lyft, so make sure to pack an extra parachute.

-!fig src="/assets/images/idempotency-keys/rocketrides-ios-ride.png" caption="Rocket Rides the app."
+{{Figure "Rocket Rides the app."
+(NewImgSrcAndAlt "/assets/images/idempotency-keys/rocketrides-ios-ride.png" "Rocket Rides the app.")}}

 The [Rocket Rides repository][rocketrides] comes with a simple server implementation, but software tends to grow